PedroH1608/The-Mandalorian/README.md

 # The Mandalorian

-The Mandalorian is a simple website designed to show the trailer of the third new season of the show using HTML, CSS and JavaScript.
+The Mandalorian is a simple website designed to show the series` third season trailer using HTML, CSS and JavaScript.

 ## What I learned